AIS-SE/AISSE_VSCode_Setup/README.md

 # Visual Studio Code Setup
-Visual Studio Code is the cross platoform coding environment we will use across both stage 5 Computer Technology and Stage 6 SoftwareEngineering.
-When we use GitHub CodeSpaces in teh cloud we are using the same development environment.
+Visual Studio Code is the cross platform coding environment we will use across both stage 5 Computer Technology and Stage 6 Software Engineering.
+When we use GitHub CodeSpaces in the cloud, we are using the same development environment.

 ## Important Visual Code Settings
 1. File/Auto Save - This will set Visual Studio to save automatically 3 seconds after you stop typing